synthintai/nn/README.md

 ## Overview

 This is a lightweight neural network library for use in microcontrollers and embedded systems.

 The code is divided into the following sections:

-1. `nn.[ch]` - The neural net library, which can be pulled into a project in whole, and should not require modification to use.
+1. `nn.[ch]` - The neural net library, which can be pulled directly into a project.

+2. `data_prep.[ch]` - Data processing functions, used to read, parse, and shuffle sample data on which to train a model.

-2. `train.c` - An example of how to use nn.c to construct, train, and save a neural network model.
+3. `train.c` - An example of how to construct, train, and save a neural network model.

-3. `test.c` - Evaluates the model performance, comparing that of seen vs. unseen data.
+4. `test.c` - Evaluates the model performance, comparing predictions to ground truth of seen vs. unseen data.

-4. `predict.c` - Demonstrates how to use a saved neural network model in the target application to make predictions on new data.
+5. `predict.c` - Demonstrates how to use a trained neural network model in a target application to make predictions on new data.

 ## Features